 Enter the First Chapters Writing Contest!

-This is an awesome opportunity for writers of all levels to potentially get in-depth feedback on their draft.
-Not only that, but this is also a way to show yourself you’re taking your writing seriously.
-Even though NaNoWriMo is over, that doesn’t mean your writing should be put on the back burner!
+This is an awesome opportunity for writers of all levels to get in-depth feedback on their current novel.
+Not only that, but it’s also a great way to prove you’re taking your writing seriously—both to yourself and others.
+After all, even though NaNoWriMo is over, that doesn’t mean your writing should be put on the back burner!

 By entering the contest, you might win:

-2nd Place: A critique of your first chapter submission and a thirty minute follow up consultation
+- 1st and 2nd Place: A critique of your submission and a thirty minute follow up consultation.

 How to Enter the Contest

 To enter the First Chapters Writing Contest, you’ll need to complete a few steps.
-Don’t worry—none of these should take more than five or ten minutes.
+Don’t worry—none of these should take more than ten minutes.